sivangbagri/Into-Defi/notes/solidity.md

 - For constants or fixed strings, use keccak256("ADMIN") as it's simpler and cheaper in gas.
 - For dynamic values or concatenations, use keccak256(abi.encodePacked(...)) for flexibility.
 - mappings in Solidity are always stored in storage by default
+- create2 is used to deploy other contracts with a predictable address.(CREATE2 is an opcode)